 Tips on preparing for changing consumer behavior and higher rates on your loans

-The Federal Reserve is expected to raise interest rates by small margins up to three times in 2022 to counteract inflation.
+The Federal Reserve raised interest rates seven times in 2022 to counteract inflation, and officials expect to keep rates higher through 2023.
 The prospect of rising rates may seem daunting for small business owners but the reality may be less worrisome.

 Small businesses’ exposure to rising rates may be direct (for example, if you have a loan with a variable rate) or indirect (if your business is affected by changing purchase patterns as consumers react to increased rates).
 First, we’ll review the specific risks, then we’ll provide some tips for how you can prepare.